heapwolf/Porter/README.md

       headers: { 'Accept': 'application/json' }
     });

-The deeds constructer returns itself, so the `use` function can be chained to it.
+The RSON constructer returns itself, so the `use` function can be chained to it.
 The `use` function sets the defaults for all calls that get made.
 It accepts an object literal containing the following members...

 `port` Number - The port of the server that will accept the requests.<br/>
 `host` String - An IP address of the host server that will accept the requests.<br/>